 An SLE diagnosis can come with a lot of unknowns.
 “Especially in the beginning, when it can be so overwhelming, you may need to set up multiple appointments to ask questions.
 And now, with the advent of telemedicine, it’s a lot easier to have those frequent touchpoints with your doctor,” Dr. Blanco said.

 Keep in mind that your diagnosis may not be established during the initial visit.
-Although you may have been to multiple providers, this rheumatologist is seeing you for the first time, and a thorough workup might be needed.
+Although you may have been to multiple providers, this rheumatologist is seeing you for the first time and will need to take your medical history, and a thorough workup might be needed.